aerospike/aerospike-rest-gateway/README.md

 The Aerospike REST gateway allows communication utilizing `JSON` and `MessagePack` formats.
 For more information about how to specify the format, and recommended usages of each, see [Data Formats](./docs/data-formats.md).

+## Expressions

+The Aerospike REST gateway supports filter expressions and the now deprecated predicate expressions.

+**Note:** The DSL used to define predicate expressions can also be used to define filter expressions.

+See [Expressions](./docs/expressions.md) for more information.

 ## Generate Servers/Clients